SAP-samples/teched2023-DA261/exercises/ex3/README.md

-**Objective:** In this exercise, you will explore the calendar, and create a submission and review task based on the output of exercises 1 & 2
+**Objective:** In this exercise, you will explore the calendar, and create a submission and review task based on the output of exercises 1 and 2.

 **Estimated Time:** 15 mins

-**Exercise Description:**  Now that we have created our dashboard and input template, and create a process to aggregate the plan results, we will create a simple calendar process to simulate to a plan submission workflow.
-Note that in this exercise we will only generate the tasks due to the complexities associated with multiple sign-ins required to step through the actual submission process.
+**Exercise Description:**  Now that we have created our dashboard and input template, and have developed logic to aggregate the plan results, we will create a simple calendar process to simulate to a plan workflow submission.

 **Key Features:**

-* Utilize the Calendar Wizard to create and assignee and review tasks for plan submission
+* Utilize the Calendar Wizard to create General and Review tasks to manage plan submission

 ⚠️**Disclaimer** When
 completing exercises, it is expected that data values or screenshots should